A quiet but significant change has been happening on the internet for the last year.

 readable,

-content that gives a sense of real experience
+and conveying a sense of real experience

-may be much more important.
+could be much more important.

 Especially: